woleet/woleet-weblibs/README.md

 **`woleet.transaction.setDefaultProvider(provider)`**

 - Parameter:
-    - `provider: the provider to use as default provider: "woleet.io", "blockcypher.com" or "chain.so" (default is "woleet.io").
+    - `provider: the provider to use as default provider: "woleet.io", "blockcypher.com" or "blocksteam.info" (default is "woleet.io").

 ## Objects definitions